 Options As Tested

-SR5 Package 2 ($1,525) includes fog lamps, remote keyless entry, cruise control, variable intermittent wipers, chrome grille surround and rear bumper, color-keyed front bumper, sliding rear window w privacy glass, metallic tone instrument panel trim, leather steering wheel and shifter; curtain airbags for head protection ($650); JBL AM/FM/CD6 w 6 speakers, subwoofer and steering wheel audio controls ($560); limited-slip rear differential ($390): Towing Package ($650) including Class IV hitch, transmission oil cooler, heavy-duty battery and 130-amp alternator, 7-pin connector; 16-in. alloy wheels w P245/75R16 tires ($400): daytime running lights ($40).
+SR5 Package 2 with JBL Audio ($2,070) includes fog lamps, remote keyless entry, cruise control, variable intermittent wipers, chrome grille surround and rear bumper, color-keyed front bumper, sliding rear window with privacy glass, metallic tone instrument panel trim, leather steering wheel and shifter, JBL AM/FM/CD6 with 6 speakers, subwoofer and steering wheel audio controls; Towing Package ($650) including Class IV hitch, transmission oil cooler, heavy-duty battery and 130-amp alternator, 7-pin connector; 16-inch alloy wheels w P245/75R16 tires ($400): daytime running lights ($40).

 We're sorry, we do not have the specific review that you requested.
 Please check back as we are continuously updating our review selections.